Campuses and locations

 The University of Newcastle is a multi-campus institution offering programs in a number of locations.

-You will gain the ability to model real-world situations, to think abstractly and to manipulate, analyse, interpret, visualise and effectively communicate data.
+You will gain the ability to model real-world situations, to think abstractly, and proficiently handle every stage of the data lifecycle: pre-processing, management, analysis, modelling, interpretation, visualisation, and effective communication.

 Your core studies will focus on the following areas: